Hong Kong mops up, braces for fresh protests after National Day violence

 Police said the officer involved was under serious threat and acted in accordance with official guidelines.
 The man was conscious when taken to hospital, police added, but his condition was not immediately available on Wednesday.

-MTR Corp shut nearly 50 stations to stop protesters moving around on Tuesday, making the rail operator once again a target of vandalism.
+MTR Corp (0066.HK) shut nearly 50 stations to stop protesters moving around on Tuesday, making the rail operator once again a target of vandalism.
 Demonstrators have stepped up attacks on the MTR, which has been blamed for closing stations at the government’s behest.

 By early Wednesday, all metro stations were open although some lines were running slower than normal as MTR workers tried to repair damage to ready the service for the nearly 6 million people who use it every day.